Sukhona: Navigation and canals

 The Sukhona is navigable, but there is no passenger navigation except for ferry crossings.
-The lower course of the Kubena and Lake Kubenskoyeare navigable as well.
+The lower course of the Kubena and Lake Kubenskoye are navigable as well.
 The northern part of Lake Kubenskoye, which belongs to the basin of the Sukhona, is connected by Northern Dvina Canal with the town of Kirillov and the Sheksna, thus connecting the basins of the White Sea and the Volga.
 In the 19th century, the canal and Lake Kubenskoye were the main waterway connecting the Volga with the White Sea.
 However, in the 1930s the White Sea – Baltic Canal was built, and the Northern Dvina Canal lost its significance.
 The canal is still in operation, serving cargo traffic and occasional cruise ships, which then proceed to Lake Kubenskoye.

 History

 The area was populated by Finnic peoples and then colonized by the Novgorod Republic, with the exception was Veliky Ustyug, which was part of Vladimir-Suzdal Principality.
 Totma has been first mentioned in the chronicles in 1137, and Veliky Ustyug — in 1207.
 In the 13th century the Novgorod merchants already reached the White Sea.
 The area was attractive in the first instance because of the fur trading.
 The main waterway from Novgorod into the Northern Dvina was along the Volga and its tributary, the Sheksna, along the Slavyanka into Lake Nikolskoye, then the boats were taken by land to Lake Blagoveshchenskoye, from there downstream along the Porozovitsa into Lake Kubenskoye and further to the Sukhona and the Northern Dvina.

 Until the 1700s, Arkhangelsk was the main trading harbour for the sea trade of Russia and Western Europe, and the Sukhona was on the main trading route connecting the central Russia with Arkhangelsk.
 Peter the Great drastically changed the situation, by founding Saint-Petersburg in 1703, thus opening the way for the Baltic Sea trade, and by constructing the highway between Saint-Petersburg and Arkhangelsk via Kargopol.
 The river quickly lost its role as the leading trading route, which was accelerated by the construction of the railway between Vologda and Arkhangelsk between 1894 and 1897.